Zuehlke/kwiz/README.md

 # KwiZ - The Zühlke Pub Quiz

+A sample fullstack application built for education purpose using AI (IntelliJ Junie) to try out it's newest AI capabilities and power.

 ## Introduction
 A pub quiz is a quiz held in a pub or bar.
 These quizzes are popular social events that combine knowledge testing with a fun, relaxed atmosphere.
 This document outlines the basic rules for running and participating in a pub quiz.